 Heavy drinking or prolonged alcohol use can lead to long-term effects/complications that surface gradually.

-These long-term side effects of alcohol include:
+Long-term side effects of alcohol include:

 - Brain damage.